-ADNOC Distribution completes acquistion of 50% stake in TotalEnergies Marketing Egypt
+ADNOC distribution completes acquistion of 50% stake in TotalEnergies Marketing Egypt

 In addition to introducing the digitally-enabled ADNOC service station offering to customers in Egypt, ADNOC Distribution also plans to bring its signature Oasis convenience store to the market.

 This announcement comes following a remarkable year for ADNOC Distribution.
-In 2022, the company opened 68 new service stations across its network in the UAE and KSA, while announcing strong results of an annual EBITDA of AED3.52 billion, and net profit of AED2.75 billion.
+In 2022, the company opened 68 new service stations across its network in the UAE and KSA, while annoucing strong results of an annual EBITDA of AED 3.52 billion, and net profit of AED 2.75 billion.

-Bader Saeed Al Lamki, CEO of ADNOC Distribution, said, “We are excited with our move into a fast-growing market like Egypt, which has significant potential in the fuel retail and mobility solutions.
-To have TotalEnergies as our partner in Egypt offers great strength and stability, and we look forward to working closely with them to foster potential growth opportunities across the region.
+Bader Saeed Al Lamki, CEO of ADNOC Distribution, said: “We are excited with our move into a fast-growing market like Egypt which has a significant potential in fuel retail and mobility solutions.
+To have TotalEnergies as our partners in Egypt offers great strength and stability, and we look forward to working closely with them to foster potential growth opportunities across the region.

 “Closing this transaction marks a significant milestone in ADNOC Distribution’s international growth journey, demonstrating our ability to expand in attractive international markets, and reaffirming commitment to our Smart Growth Strategy.
 Egypt is the Arab world’s most populous country with great economic potential, and we look forward to bringing our offering to this dynamic market.”

-Thierry Pflimlin, President Marketing and Services at TotalEnergies, said, “TotalEnergies is pleased to join forces with ADNOC Distribution in Egypt.
+Thierry Pflimlin, President Marketing & Services at TotalEnergies, said, “TotalEnergies is pleased to be joining forces with ADNOC Distribution in Egypt.
 The rich experience of the leading fuel distributor in the UAE will bring substantial added value to TotalEnergies Marketing Egypt.
 We look forward to collaborating with ADNOC Distribution in its international growth strategy.”